Reviews You Can Rely On

 Minimal arch support

-As a combination of a hiker and a sneaker, the Hoka Anacapa 2 Low GTX are the perfect balance between comfort and stability, especially for uneven terrain.
-The thickly padded sole absorbs most impacts with ease, providing a plush underfoot feel.
+Combining a hiker and a sneaker, the Hoka Anacapa 2 Low GTX perfectly balances comfort and stability, especially for uneven terrain.
+The thickly padded sole easily absorbs most impacts, providing a plush underfoot feel.
 This, along with the SwallowTail heel and Vibram Megagrip outsole, add to the shoe's overall stability.
 The breathable design includes a recycled mesh upper, which is flexible on your feet and kinder to the planet.
 They have a waterproof build and are still remarkably lightweight for a trail shoe.
-Whether you're walking the dogs around town or venturing on trails, these Hokas will keep your feet protected and comfortable.
+Whether walking the dogs around town or venturing on trails, these Hokas keep your feet protected and comfortable.

 The stable and thick sole of the Hoka Anacapa 2 Low GTX can take on a large impact.